mohiteadi/cursor-ai-tips/tips/model-selection.md

 "Write error messages for this login flow.
 They should feel empathetic and helpful, not robotic.
 Match the brand's friendly tone."

+For Agent Mode, add constraints:
+"STOP and create a plan before making changes.
+Do NOT edit any files until I approve the plan."
 ```

 ---